jundalisay/superb/content/en/research/kepler/harmony/book-4/chapter-01d.md

 title: "The Essence of the Harmonic Proportions, Both Sensible and Intelligible"
 description: "My Mysterium Cosmographicum explained the order of the 5 solids in the world"
 image: /covers/harmony.jpg
-weight: 6
+weight: 12
 author: Johannes Kepler
 icon: /icons/kepler.png
 ---

 On numbers, I should not contest the view that Aristotle rightly refuted the Pythagoreans; for the numbers are at second remove, in a sense, or even at third, and fourth, and beyond any limit I can state, and they have in them nothing which they have not got either from quantities, or from other true and real entities, or even from various products of Mind.

-Thus I do not attribute anything either to the Platonic numbers, which are attributed to the change in Republics, which Bodin adopts in his Historical Method, nor to those called Climacteric, that is on their own account, except insofar as they num- revolutions and configurations of the stars, as I indicated not long ago openly enough in the prolegomena to the Ephemerides.
+Thus, I do not attribute anything either to the Platonic numbers, which are attributed to the change in Republics, which Bodin adopts in his Historical Method, nor to those called Climacteric, that is on their own account, except insofar as they num- revolutions and configurations of the stars, as I indicated not long ago openly enough in the prolegomena to the Ephemerides.

 But as far as continuous quantities are concerned, I entirely agree with Proclus, though his rhetoric sweeps on like a torrent, overflowing its banks and concealing the hidden shoals and whirlpools of doubt, while his mind, full of the majesty of such great matters, struggles in the constraints of language, and his conclusion, never satisfying itself with the flood of words, oversteps the simplicity of his propositions.